 - Upload: Content can come from developers uploading via command line, marketers using an upload button, or external partners using your brand portal, regardless of how your content is uploaded; a DAM ensures your content is uploaded to the right location, is automatically categorized and optimized, and duplicates are avoided.

-- Integrations: Although it is dependent on your company industry and size, it is quite probable that your content will need to pass through multiple platforms, such as PIM or CMS platforms.
+- Integrations: Although it is dependent on your company's industry and size, it is quite probable that your content will need to pass through multiple platforms, such as PIM or CMS platforms.
 Whilst some of these platforms offer storage options, none of them have the ability to play the central role for your content, this is where Digital Asset Management shines.
-DAM’s remain the single-source-of-truth for all teams, and normally provide strong APIs and integration options for other platforms in the content lifecycle.
+DAMs remain the single source of truth for all teams and normally provide strong APIs and integration options for other platforms in the content lifecycle.

 One company that recently implemented Digital Asset Management software was GoCar - a leading European automobile marketplace.

 Before implementation, they considered building a tool in-house to address challenges they faced in relation to Content Operations.
 After some evaluation of their options and technical considerations, they opted that it would be best for their business to outsource these challenges and complexity to a DAM software provider.

 Today, GoCar now has a modular Digital Asset Management solution, that helps them with customer photo uploads and edits via a DAM Widget, optimization of their media (increasing page speeds and SEO), and frees up internal development time to focus on more strategic and challenging business initiatives.